 - Other physicians and/or providers who may have been asked to provide a consultation during you time in the hospital

 Are Charges the Same for Every Patient?

-- Whether the service or procedure you receive is more or less difficult than expected;
+- Whether the service you receive is more or less difficult than expected

-- Whether you experience complications and need additional treatment; and/or
+- Whether you experience complications or require additional treatment

 Is Financial Assistance Available to My Family and Me?

 Yes, Beth Israel Lahey Health recognizes that not all patients have the resources to pay for care they need, and we are committed to providing assistance and financial counseling.
 If you have limited or no insurance coverage, you may qualify for help through MassHealth, Commonwealth Care or Health Safety Net.
 Check our financial assistance policy for more information.

 Certain physicians are not covered under our financial assistance policies.
 A financial counselor can provide more information.